Hallingdata/consult-match/README.md

 Then in the console deploy the contracts with the `deploy` keyword.

 ### Run the web-app
-This must be done after the contracts are deployed.
+After the contracts are deployed open a separate terminal instance and start the web-app:
 ```
-$ npm app-start
+$ npm run app-start
 ```

+Then go to http://localhost:3000 in your browser to interact with the dApp.
+This requires Meta Mask or another dApp browser.

 ## Deployment to Ropsten via Infura
 ### Configure